 Ann Bradney is director of the Radical Aliveness/Core Energetics Institute of Southern California.
 She studied under Core Energetics founder John Pierrakos and teaches internationally.
 Ann’s Radical Aliveness model expands Core beyond the individual, to address community healing and world issues.

-Marc Bregman is cofounder of North of Eden Archetypal Dreamwork, a dream therapist, and master teacher at the Center for Archetypal Dreamwork.
-His books include Flesh Off the Bone: Dream Descent through Past Life Trauma; Carl and Me: Teachings from the Red Book; and Sex, Trauma and Conjunctio.
+Marc Bregman is the founder of Archetypal Dreamwork, cofounder of North of Eden, and a master teacher at the Center for Archetypal Dreamwork.
+His books include Flesh Off the Bone: Dream Descent through Past Life Trauma, and Sex, Trauma and Conjunctio.

 Rick Brown is executive director for the Institute for Relationship Therapy in Winter Park, Fla.
 Rick was executive director for Harville Hendrix's Institute, and he lectures and gives workshops across the country.
 He has been married for 35 years.